iotaledger/susee-streams-poc/README.md

-*IOTA Streams* is a library that has been developed by the IOTA Foundation to ease decentralized access control for data streams that are communicated via a public permissionless distributed ledgers.
+*IOTA Streams* is a library that has been developed by the IOTA Foundation to ease decentralized access control for data streams that are communicated via public permissionless distributed ledgers.

-*IOTA Streams* prrovides the following features:
+*IOTA Streams* provides the following features:
 * Structuring of message streams using *Streams Channels* and *Message Branches*
 * Secure private encrypted data transmissions
 * Automatic secure authentication of participants through